Opposite Antipodal Fundamental Solution of Laplace's Equation in Hyperspherical Geometry

 \subsection{Harmonics in geodesic polar coordinates}

-The harmonics in a geodesic polar coordinate system are given in terms of a `radial' solution (`radial' harmonics) multiplied by the angular solution (angular harmonics).
+The harmonics (solutions to Laplace's equation) in a geodesic polar coordinate system are given in terms of a `radial' solution (`radial' harmonics) multiplied by the angular solution (angular harmonics).

 Using polyspherical coordinates on $\Si^{d-1},$ one can compute the normalized hyperspherical harmonics in this space by solving the Laplace equation using separation of variables.
 This results in a general procedure which, for instance, is given explicitly in~\cite{IPSWa, IPSWb}.
 These angular harmonics are given as general expressions involving trigonometric functions, Gegenbauer polynomials and Jacobi polynomials.
-The angular harmonics are eigenfunctions of the Laplace--Beltrami operator on $\Si^{d-1}$ which satisfy the following eigenvalue problem (see for instance~(12.4) and Corollary~2 to Theorem~10.5 in~\cite{Takeuchi})
+The angular harmonics are eigenfunctions of the Laplace--Beltrami operator on $\Si^{d-1}$ which satisfy the following eigenvalue problem (see for instance \cite[equa\-tion~(12.4) and Corollary~2 to Theorem~10.5]{Takeuchi})

 where ${\mathbf {\widehat x}}\in\Si^{d-1}$, $Y_l^K({\mathbf {\widehat x}})$ are normalized angular hyperspherical harmonics, $l\in\N_0$ is the angular momentum quantum number, and $K$ stands for the set of $(d-2)$-quantum numbers identifying degenerate harmonics for each $l$ and $d$.
 The degeneracy